-Federal criminal cases in Colorado Springs, CO differ significantly from typical state-level prosecutions: the stakes are higher, the procedures are stricter, and the prosecutors have more resources at their disposal.
+Federal criminal cases in Colorado Springs, CO are different from state charges in almost every way: the stakes are higher, the procedures are stricter, and the prosecutors have more resources at their disposal.

 Cases Handled